dward2/BME547/Assignments/BMICalculatorAssignment.md

 # Assignment: BMI Calculator
 In this assignment, you will be writing a program to calculate BMI from inputted weight and height measurements.
 GitHub Classroom will be used for assignment repositories.
-Look for announcement in Sakai with link.
+Look for the announcement in Sakai with a link.
 The created repository will be empty.
 Create a README.md file in GitHub first.
 That will allow for this new repository to be cloned to your local computer.

 ### Program specifications
-* Receives input from the user from the console
+* Receives input from the user from the command/terminal window
-   + Console input can be received with code such as follows:
+   + Input can be received with code such as:
    `x = input("Enter number: ")`
-   Note that `x` will be a string and needs to be converted to a float.
+   Note that `x` will be a string and may need to be converted to a `float` or `int` depending on its use.
    + User must have the option of entering data in either kilograms/meters or pounds/inches.

-* Outputs to the console the calculated BMI.
+* Outputs to the command/terminal window the calculated BMI
-   + Console output can be achieved by code such as:
+   + Output can be achieved by code such as:
    `print("The number entered was {}".format(x))`

 * Outputs whether the calculated BMI represents underweight,